uva-hydroinformatics/pyRHESSys/README.md

  - Get and set model input
  - Run the RHESSys Model on local computers and scientific cyberinfrastructures (especially, CyberGIS-Jupyter for water)
  - Visualize RHESSys outputs (In progress)
- - Be integrated with pyRHESSys with Jupyter Notebook environment
+ - Be integrated with pyrhessys with Jupyter Notebook environment
  - Interact with Hydorshare to download RHESSys test cases and upload RHESSys outputs
  - Create model input using GRASS GIS and R library (in progress)
  - Automate model calibration or sensitivity analysis (Future work)